ItWorksOnKumaransMachine/Namma-Trichy/README.md

 ## Overview

-ONE TRICHY is a full-stack web application designed to unify urban mobility and city exploration into a single, cohesive platform.
+NAMMA TRICHY is a full-stack web application designed to unify urban mobility and city exploration into a single, cohesive platform.
 Inspired by modern multimodal transport systems, it integrates route planning, ticketing, mapping, and immersive city discovery into one interface.

 The platform combines transport infrastructure with a cinematic user experience, delivering both functionality and visual depth.